Maugherow Peninsula

-The Maugherow Peninsula is the largest and westernmost peninsula of County Sligo, Ireland.
-It is also less commonly referred to as the Raghly Peninsula, after Raghly Point, which is itself a headland of the peninsula.
+The Maugherow Peninsula is the largest and westernmost peninsula of County Sligo in the west of Ireland.
+It is also less commonly referred to as the Raghly Peninsula, after Raghly (pronounced 'Rockley') Point, which is itself a headland of the peninsula.
 The peninsula acts as the northern boundary of Sligo Bay.

 The peninsula's rugged coastline and exposed location has made it far less popular as a tourist destination than some of Sligo's other peninsulas, such as Mullaghmore, Rosses Point and Coolera.
 The area is largely flat and agricultural in nature, characterised by ribbon development.
-Carney is the sole nucleated village on the peninsula proper, while the larger town of Grange is located on the margins of the peninsula.
+Carney is the sole nucleated village on the peninsula proper, while the larger town of Grange is located on the eastern margins of the peninsula.